out0fstep/Hack3r-T-Deck/README.md

 Hack3r T-Deck is a **custom UI firmware** for the **LilyGO T-Deck Plus** that aims to be the **best all-around firmware** for the device: fast boot, clean navigation (touch / keyboard / trackball), **USB HID payloads**, **Wi-Fi / BLE tooling (Marauder-style)**, an **OUI Foxhunter**, and a modern **Settings** suite (UI color, clock/TZ/NTP, hardware toggles, audio).

-**North Star Goal:** a **stable, good-looking daily driver** for T-Deck Plus that unifies quality UX, practical tooling, and extensibility — so you don’t have to hop between firmware just to get your work done.
+**North Star Goal:** a **stable, good-looking daily driver** for T-Deck Plus that unifies quality UX, practical tooling, and extensibility — so you don’t have to hop between firmware as often just to get your work done.

 ---